TESSEorg/ttg/README.md

       tt->invoke();
 ```

 `ttg::execute()` must occur before, not after, sending any messages.
-Note also that we must ensure that only one such message must be generated.
-Since TTG execution uses the Single Program Multiple Data (SPMD) model,
-when launching the TTG program as multiple processes only the first process (rank) gets to send the message.
+Note also that we must ensure that only one such message is generated.
+Since TTG execution uses the Single Program Multiple Data (SPMD) model, when launching the TTG program as multiple processes only the first process (rank) gets to send the message.
+Otherwise,

 ## Finalize TTG
 Since TTG program is executed asynchronously, we must ensure that all tasks are finished: